aaronkaka/commonjs-react-components/README.md

     npm install
     npm run dev

 Once the above is complete, open a browser tab to localhost:8080.
+In this scenario, the dev.card-component.js is in-memory!

+### How do I create the minified distribution version?

+    webpack -p

+Then script include the 'build/dist.card-component.js' in your page.

 ### Live Reload